allo-protocol/allo-v2/generated-docs/contracts/factory/ContractFactory.md

 error UNAUTHORIZED()
 ```

-Returns when the caller is not authorized to deploy
+Thrown when the caller is not authorized to deploy.